Summary / TL;DR

 Switching From SKAG To STAG

-Here are a few tips to transition from SKAG to STAG; this will help you run successful Google ad campaigns.
+Here are a few tips for transitioning from SKAG to STAG, which will help you run successful Google Ads campaigns.

 1. Avoid Pausing High-Performing Keywords